dlcs/protagonist/docs/rfcs/001-thumbnails.md

 This only works if the DLCS confines thumbnails to squares - which it does, and nobody has ever asked for anything different.

 This approach is more flexible, uses far fewer S3 keys, is very very scalable, and is simpler.
+It still appears to be a normal level 0 IIIF Image APi Service, it works with Openseadragon, etc.

 It does mean migrating old layout to new layout.